 As we worked with the family on a comprehensive program to deal with the missing pieces in David’s development, gradually we were able to create experiences where he could take pleasure in a warm, close relationship with his family, and become engaged in the back-and-forth of natural communication with gestures and words.

 By kindergarten, David was able to relate to others with real warmth; he had lots of friends and a mischievous sense of humor.
 He was in a mainstream classroom, and even had somewhat precocious reading and math skills.
 David, now fifteen, is warm, creative, and popular with peers – by any measure a typical teenager.
 While not all children with substantial developmental challenges will make this kind of progress, the majority of children using the modern approach to development are making significant strides in the areas of social and emotional as well as intellectual growth.

 The modern model has the potential to revolutionize early identification and intervention.
-In a large health survey conducted by the National Center for Health Statistics, the addition of the emotional milestones described in this new model resulted in the identification of 30% more children at risk for developmental problems.
+In a large health survey conducted by the National Center for Health Statistics, the addition of the functional emotional developmental capacities described in this new model resulted in the identification of 30% more children at risk for developmental problems.
 And in a review of 200 cases using this new model, a subgroup of children was observed to develop abilities formerly thought unobtainable for children diagnosed with ASD: intimacy with adults and peers, empathy, creative and logical thinking.
 Like David, these children participate in regular education programs and have made excellent academic progress.